John Steil

 jjks_websmall.jpg

 I am also a community planning consultant who has worked throughout Western and Northern Canada.
-After growing up at the northern edge of the prairies, I now live in Vancouver between Chinatown, Gastown, and the port.
+After growing up at the northern edge of the prairies, I now live in Vancouver at the vortex of Railtown, Chinatown, Gastown, Downtown Eastside and the port.
 I hike, bike, bird, and play defense at Saturday morning hockey.
+I am on the Board of the Vines Environmental Arts Festival and the Board of the Eastside Culture Crawl Society.

 john@johnsteil.com or by phone at 604-816-JOHN (5646)